 Sign up for my newsletter, and join hundreds of other subscribers for occasional updates from the front lines of the tech industry, plus interesting reads, every week or so.

 At VentureBeat, my job is to lead the news team (currently numbering 16 writers and editors), hire outstanding talent, set ambitious goals for them, and get out of their way.
 I’m also a member of the executive team and provide the news team’s interface with business, technology, research, events, and marketing.

 So far, the site’s audience has more than tripled since I started, and now reaches more than 6 million people every month, plus another million on Flipboard.
 Junior writers I’ve hired and trained at VentureBeat have gone on to the Wall Street Journal, Wired, Reuters, Buzzfeed, and NPR.

 I write occasionally too.

-My LinkedIn profile provides a pretty complete picture of my work career (including recommendations).
+My LinkedIn profile provides a pretty complete picture of my work career to date.

 I am a graduate of Williams College, where I majored in religion and studied poetry.
 I have worked as a weed whacker, pizza chef, ESL teacher, and environmental activist, and won the Boston Poetry Slam in 1992.